Lindsey Vonn: 2008–2010: Winning the overall World Cup for three consecutive years

 In December 2009, Vonn sustained a bruised arm after a crash during the opening run of the World Cup giant slalom.
 She continued racing as there was no fracture that would prevent her return and run at the Olympic Games in Vancouver.
 Despite skiing with her arm in a brace due to the injury, Vonn won three straight races (two downhills and a super-G) in Haus im Ennstal, Austria, from January 8–10, 2010.
-The wins raised her to second among American skiers on the all-time career list for World Cup wins with 28, passing Phil Mahre and trailing only Bode Miller.
-On January 14, 2010, Lindsey Vonn was named Colorado Athlete of the Year for 2009.
+The wins raised her to second among American skiers on the all-time career list for World Cup wins with 28, passing Mahre and trailing only Bode Miller.
+On January 14, Vonn was named Colorado Athlete of the Year for 2009.
 With her victory in a super-G just prior to the 2010 Winter Olympics, she clinched her second straight super-G discipline title with two races still to go.
-Vonn ended up also winning the overall title, as well as the discipline titles in downhill, super-G and combined, and by winning the last super-G of the season, she boosted her overall World Cup victory total to 33, surpassing Bode Miller for the most World Cup victories by an American.
-The third consecutive overall World Cup title also equals Phil Mahre's American record and makes Vonn the third woman to achieve it, behind Petra Kronberger with 3 straight and Annemarie Moser-Pröll with 5 straight.
+Vonn ended up also winning the overall title, as well as the discipline titles in downhill, super-G and combined, and by winning the last super-G of the season, she boosted her overall World Cup victory total to 33, surpassing Miller for the most World Cup victories by an American.
+The third consecutive overall World Cup title also equalled Mahre's American record and made Vonn the third woman to achieve it, behind Petra Kronberger with 3 straight and Annemarie Moser-Pröll with 5 straight.
 Vonn was also named by the Associated Press as 2010 Female Athlete of the Year.